lloydst/p80-internship-angular/README.md

 `docker-compose push`

-run the img on a port
+run the img on a port (3000 in example below)
 `docker run -p 3000:3000 lloydst/p80-tool`